-Holidays in Sardinia: 10 most beautiful beaches in Cagliari and surroundingsMost beautiful beaches in Cagliari and surroundings, from south-east to south-west coast.
-Here you find amazing photos and useful information
+Holidays in Sardinia: the 10 most beautiful beaches in Cagliari and surroundingsThe most beautiful beaches in Cagliari and surroundings, from south-east to south-west coast.
+Here you find amazing photos and useful information.

-From the capital city of Sardinia you can, in fact, reach easily some of the most sought-after beaches of the island: Villasimius at South East, Cala Tuarredda and the beaches of Chia at South West, are only some of the best destinations we'll discover in this article.
+From the capital of Sardinia you can easily reach the most sought after beaches of the island: Villasimius at South East, Cala Tuarredda and the beaches of Chia at South West (just to cite some of them!).
+You’ll find out more in this article.

-So... get your towel, suncream and sunglasses ready, the Sardinian South Coast is waiting for you!
+So get your towels, lotion and sunglasses ready…the Sardinia’s southern coast is waiting for you!

 1. Poetto Beach

-Extended for 8 km from the promontory of the Sella del Diavolo to the coast of Quartu Sant'Elena, this beach is a small paradise a stone's throw away from the city where you can spend a relaxing day as well as enjoying the nightlife at any of the bars, pubs and clubs.
+Extended for 8 km from the promontory of Sella del Diavolo to the coast of Quartu Sant'Elena, this beach is a small paradise, just a few steps from the city.
+It’s perfect if you want to spend a relaxing day and then enjoy the nightlife in clubs, bars and discos.

-The Poetto Beach has a wide range of services: bed & breakfast, hotels, parking facilities and beach resorts.
+Poetto beach offers a wide range of services: bed & breakfast, hotels, parking facilities and beach resorts.

 2. Calamosca and Cala Fighera Beaches